deco3500-2017/teamhighfive/README.md

 [Week 12 Stand Up](https://github.com/deco3500-2017/teamhighfive/tree/master/Week%2012%20stand%20up) | 17/10/2017
 Final Prototype | 25/10/2017

-### Construction
 After several times of user testing, we will implement a functional website for final interactive prototype.
 Coding will be used in this situation in order to produce more natural and working frontend interface.
 Our final interactive prototype website: https://deco3500-2017.github.io/teamhighfive/

 ### Project milestones